ThanhVinhTong/hivestore/README.md

 After finishing all the above steps, the website can be accessed through the browser at "http://localhost/hivestore/".

-# Note that: the wamp server must be run in the background so that the website can be accessed!
+# Note that:
+- The wamp server must be run in the background so that the website can be accessed!